hummingbot/hummingbot-site/docs/v2-strategies/walkthrough-controller.md

+!!! tip
+    Starting with [Hummingbot 2.0](https://lu.ma/ieyvhcft), you will be able to configure and deploy controllers using [Dashboard](/dashboard), the new entry point for Hummingbot users launching in June 2024!

 In this more complex example, the strategy logic is housed in a [Controller](./controllers/index.md), and the user generates a controller configuration that is run with a generic script, which acts as a controller loader.

 This allows users to run multiple configurations, as well as multiple controllers, in a single script.